0.5.5 • Published 10 months ago

 PropertyController should define a function to interpolate and/or to apply (set) animated values on Element.

 interpolate should return the intermediate value at the current relative Time, which will be a Number relative to the animation's duration, starting from 0 and ending at 1.
-If not defined, the default function will interpolate value if it's a Number, a String containing numbers or a color value.
+If not defined, the default function will interpolate value if it is a Number or a String containing numeric values (including hexadecimal values).

 set should be one of the following named exports of this package: